This year, however, here’s my (probably bad) advice: Go ahead, argue about politics.

 There are two primary reasons to just dive in.
 First, President Trump’s ability to grab the spotlight and inject himself into so many facets of life makes trying to avoid politics practically futile these days.
 I’m a political journalist and spend all my time talking, reporting, and writing about politics, so I am not especially representative, but I also live far outside the Beltway in North Carolina.
 I am astonished at how often conversations with “civilians” outside of politics and journalism drift inexorably toward politics, followed by an awkward silence as everyone realizes the discussion has gone there.
 Besides, what else are you going to talk about?
 The weather?
 That’s going to be a climate-change debate in no time at all.
 The NFL?
 Don’t even get started.
 Might as well embrace the inevitable!

 Second, the stakes are higher this year.
-That isn’t to say that politics doesn’t affect our lives deeply all the time—if I felt it didn’t, I wouldn’t waste my time covering it—but the matters that the last year or two have brought into the arena are central to the nation’s identity: the role of racism in American society, the fate of longstanding norms about how the U.S. functions, the appropriate role for our country in global affairs, what rule of law means, and nuclear war, for pete’s sake.
+That isn’t to say that politics doesn’t affect our lives deeply all the time—if I felt it didn’t, I wouldn’t waste my time covering it—but the matters that the past year or two have brought into the arena are central to the nation’s identity: the role of racism in American society, the fate of longstanding norms about how the U.S. functions, the appropriate role for our country in global affairs, what rule of law means, and nuclear war, for Pete’s sake.
 These are more important than the details of health-care legislation, marginal tax rates, or any number of the mundane topics that might have caused friction at previous years’ family feasts.
 If the things I’m talking about here are more likely to cause screaming matches, that’s because they’re so important.

 Which isn’t to endorse screaming matches—more on that in a bit.
-But given the increasing segregation of U.S. society by income, education level, religiosity, and political belief, there are few occasions when most Americans are as likely to be in room with other people who (1) hold different political views from them and (2) are obligated to actually interact and talk with them.
-Only by talking to relatives can you find out whether they hold dubious political positions (read: ones you disagree with, but also ones that are factually incorrect), and thus try to convince them to adopt your position.
+But given the increasing segregation of U.S. society by income, education level, religiosity, and political belief, there are few occasions when most Americans are as likely to be in a room with other people who (1) hold different political views from them and (2) are obligated to actually interact and talk with them.
+Only by talking with relatives can you find out whether they hold dubious political positions (read: ones you disagree with, but also ones that are factually incorrect), and thus try to convince them to adopt your position.

 So go ahead, take on your grandma’s outdated views.
 Go ahead, get into it with your smug, know-it-all nephew.
 Go ahead, explain to your cousin who read an online explainer that the issue is more complicated than it appears.
 The country’s fate depends on it.
 At the very least, it should create some excitement, which is more than we can say for some of the football games on offer.